nikibhatt/lambdata_niki/SC/challenge.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

+Answer: Validate the code according to what is stated and expected.
+It should meet the requirements, handle all kinds of inputs and provide good documentation for reviewer and good messages for the users.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

+Answer: Containers can be created with different images to manage the differences in applications as required.
+So they dont interfere with each other.
+Containers allow for all the computers to be running any OS and any configuration while ensuring applications can run consistently across them.

 Answer both of these questions (baseline ~5 sentences) here in text.